eternalai-org/truly-open-ai/README.md

 6. **Prompting as the unified agent interface**.
 All agents have a unified, simplified I/O interface with prompting and response for both human-to-agent interactions and agent-to-agent interactions.
 7. **Composable**.
 Agents can work together to perform complex tasks via a chain of prompts.

-# Contribute to Eternal AI

-Thank you for considering contributing to the source code.
-We welcome contributions from anyone and are grateful for even the most minor fixes.

-If you'd like to contribute to Eternal AI, please fork, fix, commit, and send a pull request for the maintainers to review and merge into the main code base.

 # Featured Integrations

 Eternal AI is built using a modular approach, so support for other blockchains, agent frameworks, GPU providers, or AI models can be implemented quickly.
 Please reach out if you run into issues while working on an integration.